A general introduction to the rationale and architecture of SAFE is given in:

 Sarrazin, F., Pianosi, F., Wagener, T. (2016), Sensitivity analysis of environmental models: Convergence and validation Environmental Modelling & Software, 79, 135-152.
 (Open Access)

-An introduction to the benefits of SAFE/GSA through interactive Jupyter Notebooks:
+An introduction to the benefits of SAFE/GSA through interactive Jupyter Notebooks (these interactive examples can be run from the browser):

 * Using GSA to enhance model-informed decisions: application example to a flu model